-Quizzes: There will be five random, unannounced quizzes.
+Quizzes: There will be seven random, unannounced quizzes.
 There will be no opportunity to make-up missed quizzes under any circumstance.
+Two will be dropped to account for unavoidable absence.

 THE RULES:

 I'm not going to insult your intelligence with a litany of specific rules.
 Rather, I simply expect decorum appropriate to a senior level class.